 Her first tour to Japan—dedicated to promoting international peace and world friendships through quiltmaking—took place in September 1989.
 On that first venture, she escorted 33 people to Japan, set up a special quilt exhibit of work by more than half the participants, and arranged for the tour group to meet and exchange 9" blocks with five different groups of Japanese quilters.
 Since then, she has successfully led a total of 29 tours—all to Japan, all for quilters!

 Over the last two decades, Susan has become a well-known vendor at many select quilt festivals across the nation, setting up her beautiful displays and offering Japanese fabric for sale.
 In 1997, Susan started the Japanese Fabric Club, a unique mail order club for people who love Japanese textiles.
-“JFC” members receive specially arranged packets of beautiful Japanese fabrics six times per year.
-The club is now starting its 18th year—with no duplicate mailings even after 102 mailings!
+“JFC” members received specially arranged packets of beautiful Japanese fabrics six times per year.
+The club completed its 19th year—with no duplicate mailings even after 114 mailings!
 Susan also travels to lecture and teach at quilt guilds.

 From 1998–2000, Susan designed a fabric line called Japanesque, with four separate collections: Matsuri, Stone Garden, Fujiwara, and Gion.
 Using her designs as a kick-off point, she then sponsored the nationwide Hawks and Heroes Quilter’s Challenge, awarding as Grand Prize, a free trip on the 11th tour to Japan in November 2000.
 The best 14 quilt entries from the contest were invited to Japan for exhibition at the prestigious Yokohama Quilt Festival.
 Susan also designed a 5th line of fabric for the New York-based company, Free Spirit, in January 2003.
 That collection was called Summer’s Almost Over.